jenmwa/case-af-jobtech/README.md

 ## Features

-- **Educational Search**: Easily search for educational programs by inputting keywords into the text box.
+- **Educational Search**: Search for educational programs by typing in keywords.
 For each program, you'll receive a brief overview.

 - **Job Matching**: Take your educational summary and discover corresponding job opportunities in just a few clicks.

-- **Comprehensive Job Insights**: Dive deep into job details by clicking on specific listings.
-Access information on job field prognosis; stability, demand levels, and salary statistics.
+- **Comprehensive Job Insights**: Get information such as on job field prognosis; stability, demand levels, and salary statistics.

 - **Design**: We've incorporated [Arbetsförmedlingens designsystem](https://designsystem.arbetsformedlingen.se/) to create an intuitive and visually appealing user interface.